|For more information on securing your data, see Information Protection @ MIT.|

 There are several ways you can authenticate via Duo.
 No smartphone or data plan is required.
 IS&T recommends setting up at least two in case your registered device is lost or stolen.

-- A push notification sent to your smart phone or tablet with the free, IS&T Recommended Duo Security Mobile app (available for iOS, Android, BlackBerry and Windows Phone).
+- A push notification sent to your smart phone or tablet with the free, IS&T Recommended Duo Security Mobile app (available for iOS and Android).

 - An SMS message sent to your cell phone (not supported with some international numbers)